by Lance Hill | Apr 23, 2025 | How To, Mirliton, Uncategorized

 5. Build a Trellis:

 Build an overhead trellis that allows you to both shade and frost-protect the vine.
 The trellis material must be the correct gauge and mesh.
 Mirlitons will climb almost anything, but a proper trellis makes protecting and harvesting easy.
 Read here how to select the appropriate trellis material.
-Make sure the trellis has a structure that will support a shade cloth or tarp when needed (pvc hoop or wooden frame).
+Make sure the trellis has a structure that will support a shade cloth or tarp when needed (PVC hoop or wooden frame).

 6. Shade it: